HMC-AWeSoMe-Lab/AWeSoMe-Platform/README/platform-structure.md

 # Platform Structure

-The order in which the pages will appear and how to navigate them is shown in the figure below.
+The order in which the pages appear and how users navigate through them is shown in the figure below.

 ![Platform Structure](structure.svg)

-Our website contains three optional pages: the welcome page, instructions page, and ending page and one required page: the chat page.
-To learn more about each page and its features, please keep reading.
+Our website consists of three optional pages—the welcome page, instructions page, and ending page—and one required page, the chat page.
+Each page serves a different purpose and can be customized by the researcher.
+To learn more about each page and its features, continue reading.

+## Welcome Page

+When the researcher first loads our platform, they will see a welcome page.
+This consists of introduction, survey, and consent sections.
+Each section is customizable in `welcome.html`.
+Researchers can add their own custom introduction and survey.
+They can also optionally toggle off the survey in the `settings.json` file if they do not want it displayed on the page.
+Information about this can be found in the **[Settings Configuration](settings-configuration.md)** section.
+For more information about how to edit this page, please see the **[Surveys and Additional Pages](surveys-and-additional-pages.md)** section.

+---

 ## Instructions Page